Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display/README.md

 Ensure the upload speed is set to `115200` in Arduino IDE (tested with version 1.8.19).

-**If you're having issues or want to do everything yourself, [check Smoochie's tutorial](https://github.com/smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY) for an in-depth walkthrough of the port.**
+**If you're having issues or want to do everything yourself, [check Smoochiee's tutorial](https://github.com/smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY) for an in-depth walkthrough of the port.**

 ## Acknowledgments

-A big shoutout to the creators and supporters of the [ESP32 Cheap Yellow Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display) project and the community Discord, especially @cod5fgzj.
+A big shoutout to the creators and supporters of the [ESP32 Cheap Yellow Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display) project and the community Discord, especially @cod5fgzj and [smoochie](https://github.com/smoochiee).
 And of course JustCallMeKoko for the foundational work on the ESP32 Marauder.

 <p align="center">
   <img src="https://github.com/Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display/blob/master/screenshots/2.gif" alt="Demo 1">